New RNA Centre of Excellence and Training Academy to become beacon for RNA R&D

 31 Aug 2021

-- National Training Academy for RNA Therapeutics and Vaccines Manufacture launched by CPI and the National Horizon Centre to drive industry skills
+- National Training Academy for RNA Therapeutics and Vaccines Manufacture launched by CPI to drive industry skills

 CPI, a deep-tech innovation centre, has launched an RNA Centre of Excellence and training academy to support the development, scale-up and manufacture of new and novel RNA therapies and vaccines.

 The use of RNA in oncology, and as a potential vaccine platform, has shown promise for many years, both via short chain oligonucleotides and longer chain mRNA and self-amplifying RNA.
 Thanks to the funding, development, clinical trials, and approval of highly effective mRNA vaccines during the COVID-19 pandemic, RNA has been demonstrated as a viable therapeutic platform and has quickly advanced our knowledge of the technology and its manufacture.

 To prepare for global demand for this exciting emerging technology, CPI is expanding capacity at its site in Darlington to include GMP facilities for the clinical manufacture of RNA, and has formed a new National Training Academy for RNA Therapeutics and Vaccines Manufacture.

 CPI has extensive experience in lipid nanoparticle technology and state-of-the-art equipment to synthesise, purify, manufacture, and encapsulate mRNA and saRNA using lipid nanoparticle technology.
 Using biologics and formulation capabilities, CPI has developed steps to enable scale-up to 4L synthesis of a saRNA and lipid nanoparticle encapsulation process – achieving the largest scale RNA vaccine manufacture in the UK.